mgiaccone/restelio/README.md

 ## Restelio

-Restelio is a fast and lightweight REST framework for Java.
+Restel I/O is a fast and lightweight REST framework for Java.

 http://restel.io